 5. Physical Tampering with POS Terminals

-Signs of a malware attack can include many of the components discussed above, including failed log-on attacks or strange traffic patterns.
+Signs of a malware attack can include many of the components discussed above, such as failed log-on attacks or unusual traffic patterns.
 However, unusual file changes are equally common.
-With the help of sophisticated file integrity monitoring tools, security administrators may notice unplanned file changes on the remote host, or the presence of new data files on the POS terminal after a malware infection is complete.
+With the help of sophisticated file integrity monitoring tools, security administrators may notice unplanned file changes on the remote host or the presence of new data files on the POS terminal after a malware infection is complete.

-Maintaining full PCI compliance 24/7/365 is a critical step toward preventing a POS breach at your organization.
+Maintaining continuous PCI compliance isn't a one-time task.
 By actively monitoring your POS systems against PCI requirements and a healthy baseline, you can detect sudden changes in user activity, permissions, files, connections, and other signs of a breach in progress.

-To learn more about CimTrak's real-time change detection and monitoring for POS systems, download our PCI solution brief today.
+To learn more about CimTrak's real-time change detection and monitoring for POS systems, download our PCI DSS v4.0 solution brief today.

 Tags: